Meet the team!

 Scotty grew up in the small town of Berry, AL where he roamed the woods and creeks surrounding his house and fell in love with being outside.
 After high school, he attended the University of Alabama at Birmingham and graduated with a degree in early childhood and elementary education.
 For the next seven years, he taught fifth grade in Birmingham where he first began using farming as an educational tool.
 He then transitioned to a high school teaching position within the system where he taught environmental science as well as developed and oversaw the programming and growing of a two acre sustainable urban farm behind the high school for four years through a local non-profit.
 As part of this program, he ran an internship with high school juniors and seniors growing and selling produce to the surrounding community while cultivating curiosity, hard work, and self sufficiency.
 Scotty was drawn to camp by the overall beauty and peacefulness of the land as well as the opportunity to live and work amongst a community of environmental educators.
 As farm school director, Scotty gets to continue to share his passion for teaching and sharing his excitement for the natural world and farming with the thousands of individuals that attend McDowell’s programs.
 Scotty and his wife Julie live at camp with their three children, Samuel (7), Betsy (4), and Susanna (2).
 He’s really really psyched about learning, climbing, exploring with his family, and getting his hands dirty in southern soil.

-Meredith Bower, Program Coordinator
+Kelly Baker, Program Coordinator

 SEASONAL FARM SCHOOL INSTRUCTORS